microsoft/TypeScript-wiki/API-Breaking-Changes.md

+# TypeScript 2.6

+- Some services methods have additional parameters.
+Plugins that wrap the language service must pass these parameters along to the original implementation.
+See [#19507](https://github.com/Microsoft/TypeScript/pull/19507#issuecomment-340600363)

 # TypeScript 2.5
 - `Symbol.name`, `Symbol.getName()`, and `Identifier.text` are all now of type `__String`.
 This is a special branded string to help track where strings are appropriately escaped and prevent their misuse. `escapeIdentifier` and `unescapeIdentifier` has been renamed to `escapeLeadingUnderscores` and `unescapeLeadingUnderscores` and had their types updated accordingly.
 Deprecated versions of `escapeIdentifier` and `unescapeIdentifier` still exist with the old name and type signature, however they will be removed in a future version.
 See [#16915](https://github.com/Microsoft/TypeScript/issues/16915).